tunelko/PyAuditingTool/README.md

     $ ./PyAuditingTool.py -h

-Reports
+About report output
 ==============
 You can create reports in several common formats: HTML, XML, CSV, TXT with --format [FORMAT] option.
 Reports will be stored on reports folder.
 HTML is the default one.
+PyAuditingTool uses Jinja2 template system.

 Wiki